Aurora-RGB/Docs/content/devices/logitech.md

 # Known issues

+{{% alert "Logitech device integration does not work when Lightsync Wrapper is enabled" "warning" %}}
+* Lightsync wrapper will be automatically disabled if Logitech software autorun is detected.
+If you want to use Logitech devices with other brands and have Lightsync integration on all devices, you have to replace Logitech software with [OpenRGB]({{% ref "devices/openrgb" %}})

 * G HUB can take a very long time to fully open and start receiving SDK requests.
 Because of this, on some systems Aurora tries to connect to G HUB before it has the chance to completely start.
 This causes any following connections to fail until both G HUB and Aurora are restarted.
 This can be fixed on boot by adding a delay to the task Aurora uses to startup.
 This can be done in the General Settings:

 ![Adding a delay to Aurora's startup task](img/docs/aurora-startup-delay.png)